Authorities: 17 dead in nightclub fire in Cameroon's capital

 In a statement, Cameroonian President Paul Biya called for calm and assured players and fans of their safety.

+The Cameroon team will play a round of 16 knockout game against Comoros in Yaounde on Monday.

-The championship, featuring teams from 24 countries, originally was scheduled for 2021 but then was postponed because of the coronavirus pandemic.
+The African Cup features teams from 24 countries and began on Jan.
+9. It is the continent’s biggest soccer tournament and Cameroon is hosting for the first time in 50 years.
+It was originally scheduled for 2021 but then was postponed because of the coronavirus pandemic.

+Yaounde is the main host city and will stage another six games, including the final on Feb.
+6.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.